INTERNATIONAL ADOPTION FROM BURUNDI

 It’s important to keep in mind that the estimated cost of adopting from Burundi after tax credits is $17,365!
 To learn more about adoption tax credits, grants, and how to fund your adoption, schedule an appointment with our Financial Expert.

 Additionally, there are so many ways to fund your adoption!
 You can learn more about AGCI specific grants, adoption loans, and employee benefits and more on our How to Fund Page!

-*If adopting siblings, agency and orphan care fees increase.
+*If adopting siblings, agency and 1st program fees increase.